atc0005/mysql2sqlite/README.md

 - `GCC for Windows` (`mingw-w64`)
 - `make`
   - if using the provided `Makefile`
+- Docker *or* Podman
+  - Docker if using the `docker-*` container-specific recipes
+  - Podman if using the `podman-*` container-specific recipes

+Build-specific tools are included in the build image used by the `docker-*` or `podman-*` Makefile recipes.
+They can also be used locally after first installing Go and `make` and then installing the tools by running `make depsinstall`.

 See the [build](docs/build.md) instructions for more information.